- Hi, I am Shailesh Haribhakti, a Chartered Accountant, Entrepreneur, Board Director, Innovator, Author, Teacher

-Be happy, be engaged, be a lifelong learner.
+Be happy, be engaged, and be a lifelong learner.
 Consistently innovate, network, travel, think wisely, exercise regularly, and keep expanding your knowledge.
-That is the best way to change the world and to contribute to it.
+That is the best way to change the world and contribute to it.

 The biggest lessons I learned in my life were mastering the art of delegation and building trust – they always pay off.

 Always remember that you are but an instrument of the Almighty.